Event-Triggered Stabilization of Nonlinear Systems with Time-Varying Sensing and Actuation Delay: Simulations

+This serves to illustrate how the delay function $\psi$ (and similarly $\phi$), though being continuous and deterministic in our treatment, can be used to compensate for (in addition to physical sensor lag) computation and communication delays that are discrete and stochastic in nature \footnote{Since the triggering times $\tau_\ell$ are themselves random and vary from execution to execution, the function $\psi$ is defined for all $t$ even though only the discrete sequence $\{\psi^{-1}(\tau_\ell)\}$ is relevant for each execution.}. }

-where the nominal delay $D = 0.5$ is known but its perturbation magnitude $a = 0.05$ is not \new{(the controller \emph{assumes} $\phi(t) = t - D$) and $D_\psi$ is generated independently at every $\tau_\ell$.
-Further,} the control law $K(x) = -6x_1 - 5 x_2 - x_1^3$ makes the closed-loop system ISS but is not globally Lipschitz, and the zero-input system exhibits finite escape time.
-The simulation results of this example are illustrated in Figure~\ref{fig:ex}(c).
-It can be seen that although $V$ is \new{significantly non-monotonic}, the event-triggered controller is able to stabilize the system, showing that the proposed scheme is applicable to a wider class of systems than those satisfying the assumptions. \oprocend \end{example}
+Moreover, $K(x) = -6x_1 - 5 x_2 - x_1^3$ makes the closed-loop system ISS but is not globally Lipschitz, and the zero-input system exhibits finite escape time.
+The simulation results of this example are illustrated in Figure~\ref{fig:ex2}.
+It can be seen that although $V$ is significantly non-monotonic, the event-triggered controller is able to stabilize the system.
+While a thorough investigation of the stability of the resulting stochastic dynamical system reaches far beyond our theoretical guarantees, this example suggests that the proposed controller is robust to small violations of its assumptions and is thus applicable to a wider class of systems than those satisfying Assumption~\ref{assum}. \oprocend \end{example}